MohamedAbulgasem/DateTimePicker/README.md

         dateTimePicker = DateTimePicker.Builder(this)

             // Set a listener to be invoked with selected date and time values.
-            // NB: month is zero-based, Jan is 0; Dec is 11.
+            // Note: month is zero-based, Jan is 0; Dec is 11.
             .onDateTimeSetListener { year, month, dayOfMonth, hourOfDay, minute -> setAppointment(year, month, dayOfMonth, hourOfDay, minute)
             }